auth0/docs/native-platforms/ios-objc.md

 #### Facebook

-Auth0.iOS uses the native Facebook SDK to obtain the user's access token so you'll need to configure it using your Facebook App info:
+Lock uses the native Facebook SDK to obtain the user's access token so you'll need to configure it using your Facebook App info:

 First, add the following entries to the `Info.plist`: